Chest-Solutions/Expandfont/README.md

 # ExpandFont
-## Made By Chest Solutions ORG
+## Made By Chest Solutions
-> Expand Font Made By Chest Solutions ORG 2024
+> Expand Font Made By Chest Solutions

 ExpandFont Is A PlaceholderAPI Expansion Plugin Which lets you Use Custom Resource pack fonts in Placeholders.
 > [!CAUTION]
-> ExpandFont is still in Alpha Developement.
-Plugin is not stable yet..
+> ExpandFont is still in Developement.
+Plugin is not stable yet.
 Caution advised when using this plugin.

 --------------------
 > < :shipit: > Well, Chestio.
 Can you show me some Examples On How to Use the Plugin?